SimonMaracine/checkers-engine/engine/protocol.md

 *time* represents the total elapsed time in seconds as a floating point number since the thinking algorithm started.

+*pv* represents the principle variation of the search up until at that particular point.

 ### NAME `name`